josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 ### Virtual Networks (VNets)

-A VNet is like your own private network in the cloud.
-Think of it like your home WiFi network, but in Azure!
+A VNet is your own private network in the cloud.
+Think of it like your home WiFi network, but in Azure.

 - I learned how to create VNets and give them IP address ranges
 - **Important:** Each VNet needs its own unique IP range - they can't overlap!